Federal Cybersecurity

 Catalog Growth and Continuous Addition

 The catalog contained roughly 300 entries when BOD 22-01 took effect in late 2021.
-By April 2026, that count exceeds 1,200 entries.
+By early 2026, that count exceeds 1,500 entries.
 CISA does not add entries on a fixed schedule.
 New entries appear whenever CISA confirms exploitation evidence meeting the three criteria.
 Some weeks produce no new entries.
 Others produce a dozen, particularly when a threat actor campaign targeting widely deployed software becomes visible in CISA’s intelligence sources.

 The audit fix.
 Download the full KEV catalog in JSON or CSV format from cisa.gov/known-exploited-vulnerabilities-catalog.
 Every entry includes the CVE identifier, vendor and product name, catalog addition date, and required FCEB remediation due date.
 Import the catalog into your vulnerability management platform and map every entry against your asset and software inventory.
 Identify every entry where you have an affected system and the due date has passed.
 Each represents an open compliance finding requiring a POA&M entry.
 Set a weekly reconciliation process to compare new catalog additions against your asset inventory and generate remediation tickets within 24 hours of each new addition.